-- It’s the seventh-largest country, covering more than three million square kilometres, and second only to China in terms of population, at over 1.1 billion.
-Hindus comprise eighty percent of the population, Muslims thirteen percent, and there are millions of Christians, Sikhs, Buddhists and Jains.
-Twenty-three official languages are spoken, along with more than a thousand minor languages and dialects; Hindi is the language of over forty percent of the population; English is also widely spoken.
+• It’s the seventh largest country in the world, covering more than three million square kilometres, and is second only to China in terms of population, at more than 1.22 billion.
+Hindus comprise eighty percent of the population, Muslims 13 percent, and there are millions of Christians, Sikhs, Buddhists and Jains.
+Twenty-three official languages are spoken, along with more than a thousand minor languages and dialects.
+Hindi is the language of more than forty percent of the population; English is also widely spoken.

-- Seventy-three percent of males are literate, compared to 48 percent of females: 61 percent of the total population.
+• Eighty-two percent of males are literate, compared to 65 percent of females: 74 percent of the total population.

 • India now boasts more than 400,000 millionaires, with a combined net worth of nearly US$2.5 billion.

 • Indian Railways is the largest employer on the planet, with around one million workers.

 • Producing 1100 movies each year and turning over US$4 billion dollars, India’s film industry is the largest in the world, in terms of ticket numbers if not box office receipts.